bfdes/bfdes.github.io/posts/create-a-class.md

 \end{aligned}
 $$

-In practice, the are many slots supporting fewer than nine attachments, and our bound on $N$ ends up being tighter.
+There are few slots supporting nine modifications in practice, so our bound for $N$ should be tighter.[^4]

 To get further, we need to propose a form for utility, our objective function.
 Composing it from a weighted sum of attribute contributions is a simple and intuitive model.
-More importantly, it will allow us to transform the problem into more tractable one later -- one which does not require us to evaluate every combination of attachments!
+More importantly, it will transform the problem into a tractable one that does not demand a brute force solution.

 $$
 \begin{aligned}